-Until he retired from Milbank, Tweed, Hadley & McCloy, Mark Kantor was a partner in the Corporate and Project Finance Groups of the Firm and resident in the Washington, D.C. office.
-He currently serves as an arbitrator and mediator, and teaches courses in International Business Transactions and in International Arbitration as an Adjunct Professor at the Georgetown University Law Center (Recipient, 2006 Fahy Award for Outstanding Adjunct Professor).
-He is also a Fellow at the Vale Columbia Center for Sustainable International Investment (a joint undertaking of Columbia Law School and the Earth Institute at Columbia University).
+Until he retired from Milbank, Tweed, Hadley & McCloy LLP, Mark Kantor was a partner in the Corporate and Project Finance Groups of the Firm and resident in the Washington, D.C. office.
+He serves as an arbitrator and mediator in commercial and investment disputes, and teaches courses in International Business Transactions and in International Arbitration as an Adjunct Professor at the Georgetown University Law Center (Recipient, 2006 Fahy Award for Outstanding Adjunct Professor).
+He is Editor-in-Chief of the online journal Transnational Dispute Management.

-Mr. Kantor's principal transactional focus has been in the area of domestic and international investments and financings.
-His practice combines Wall Street expertise with Washington experience.
-He has represented sponsors and financial institutions (including export credit agencies and multilaterals) in complex project financings and other infrastructure projects, structured and off-balance-sheet financings and workouts and restructurings, and he has considerable experience with the energy, power, telecommunications, aircarrier and financial services industries.
-In addition, Mr. Kantor has represented acquirors, sellers and financing parties in numerous M&A transactions.
+Mr. Kantor's principal transactional focus during his years of practice at Milbank Tweed was in the area of domestic and international investments and financings.
+His practice combined Wall Street expertise with Washington experience.
+He has represented sponsors and financial institutions (including export credit agencies and multilaterals) in complex project financings and other infrastructure projects, structured and off-balance-sheet financings and workouts and restructurings.
+He has considerable experience with the energy, power, telecommunications, aircarrier and financial services industries.
+In addition, Mr. Kantor represented acquirors, sellers and financing parties in numerous M&A transactions.

-Recent arbitration and mediation engagements include disputes in the energy, telecommunications, semiconductors, political risk insurance, securities, water rights, finance, banking, information technology and manufacturing fields, involving such varied issues as joint venture duties, breach of contract, fiduciary obligations, expropriations, Eurobond obligations and lender liability claims, contractual and statutory limitations on liability, interim and permanent injunctive relief, damages and complex valuations, interim relief, compliance with securities laws, misrepresentations and bad faith, consolidation and bifurcation of proceedings, scope of document disclosure, privileges and arbitrability.
+Recent arbitration and mediation engagements include disputes in the energy (upstream, mid-stream, and downstream oil & gas and power), M&A, telecommunications, health care and pharma, semiconductors, political risk insurance, generic top-level domains, securities, water rights, finance and financial instruments, derivatives, banking, hotel management, aircraft, information technology, satellites and launch vehicles, product development and manufacturing fields, involving such varied issues as international investment law, joint venture duties, breach of contract, licensing, fiduciary obligations, expropriations, Eurobond obligations and lender liability claims, contractual and statutory limitations on liability, interim and permanent injunctive relief, damages and complex valuations, compliance with securities laws, misrepresentations and bad faith, consolidation and bifurcation of proceedings, scope of document disclosure, privileges and arbitrability.

 Mr. Kantor has taught as a faculty member of the International Law Institute and has chaired or spoken at numerous professional conferences.